 - I don’t know is Tôi không biết

 Hopefully these will help you break the ice.
 We used to learn with the Duo Lingo app.
 It is indeed helpful!

 [I was overwhelmed after the Nam travel.
-I hardly had a clue about being a travel blogger back then, however my photographs were a big hit in Facebook and many of my friends suggested I write about the trip.
-Needless to say i am exited that it is happening finally.
+I hardly had a clue about being a travel blogger back then, however my photographs garnered some in Facebook and many of my friends suggested I write about the trip.
+Needless to say I am exited that it is happening finally.
 I plan to write about each and every city I visited, the food I ate and the books and movies I finished before the visit.
 Do let me know in case you want to know something specific.
 I will sure try to help you!]

 Want to get real time updates of my travels?

 Get updates and read additional stories on the Orange Wayfarer Facebook page.